 Small businesses should invest in SEO for 3 reasons:

 Keyword research helps businesses understand what terms or keywords generally people are searching on search engines for their desired intent or result.
 The purpose of keyword research is to target the keywords with lesser difficulty with more volume, and of course, this is the base to optimize their websites to appear in the best search results for their market.
 Most smaller businesses that invest in SEO (70%) use keyword research and targeting.

 As per SEO company Moz, keyword research is a process of researching and identifying keywords or phrases that consumers use to search for a specific result.

 Determining the important keywords and working them into your website content is the best way to help your website rank in Google.

 Additionally, you can use a free tool such as Google Ads to identify which keywords have a high search volume and low to medium level competition.

 When you have decided to target the keywords, start by incorporating those keywords into these key places on your website:

 This is one of the easiest ways to improve your SEO for free with little time and effort.

-Google search results page change on the basis of location.
+Google search results page changes on the basis of location.
 Additionally, local search engine results pages get even more important for small businesses such as hotels, restaurants, cafés, and local artisans.

 Additionally, Google My Business profiles appear next to search results for specific keywords.